 Regional Hubs – virtual multi-centre collaborative hubs of expert centres and patient organisations

 Global Network – a global learning system and knowledge-sharing network, informing global public health action and leveraging technology to extend care for rare diseases around the world

-Patient-led project management and engagement of all stakeholder groups are at the heart of the CGN4RD.
+Patient-led project management and engagement of all stakeholder groups are at the heart of the GNRD.

-The CGN Panel of Experts brings together over 250 clinicians and patient advocates to help validate project findings and provide input towards the development of the pilot phase of the Global Network.
+The Global Network Panel of Experts brings together over 250 clinicians, administrators, researchers, administrators and patient advocates to help validate project findings and provide input towards the development of the pilot phase of the Global Network.

-In 2020, over 60 patient representatives took part in regular focus group meetings and gave input toward the development of a Population Needs Assessment Study.
+Over 60 patient representatives participated in regular focus group meetings that fed into the Population Needs Assessment Study.

 Following this consultation, RDI published – “Common Needs of the Rare Disease Population Identified Globally“, a report on the shared needs identified by rare disease patient organisations worldwide.

 - Bolz-Johnson, et al. 2022.
 “Enhancing the value of clinical networks for rare diseases

 - UN Resolution on “Addressing the Challenges of Persons Living with a Rare Disease and their Families”